leolwin999/leolwin-site/src/pages/about.md

-Kudos to [Sat Naing](https://satnaing.dev/) , creator of the template that I used to build this site!
+Kudos to [Sat Naing](https://satnaing.dev/) , creator of the template I used to build this site!